YahuiSun/YS-Graph-Library/README.md

 # YS-Graph-Library

-This is a being-built library of C++ header files for graph computing.
+This is a being-updated library of C++ header files for graph computing.

 This library supports the codes for the publications in https://yahuisun.com